rashidis/LLM-serving/README.md

 - **`src/`:** Python scripts for modularized code, including data preprocessing, feature engineering, and model training.</br>
    |__ `gpt2_chat_completion.py` : Using gpt2 and kv cashing for efficient next token generation and chat completion. </br>
    |__ `gpt2_chat_batching.py` : Using gpt2 and batching for high throughput and low latency next token generation and chat completion.
+   |__ `gpt2_continues_batching.py`: Using gpt2 and continues batching to ensure both high throughput and minimized latency, the subsequent module is supplied.

 - **`tests/`:**
 - **`results/`:**